Eric Schmidt: Schmidt Family Foundation and Schmidt Ocean Institute

 In 2006, Eric Schmidt and Wendy Schmidt established the Schmidt Family Foundation, to support the sustainable use of natural resources.
 The foundation's subsidiaries include ReMain Nantucket and the Marine Science and Technology Foundation; its main charitable program is the 11th Hour Project.
 The foundation has also awarded grants to the Natural Resources Defense Council and the Energy Foundation.
 The foundation is the main funder of the Schmidt Ocean Institute, which supports oceanographic research by operating the R/V Falkor (too) and previously the and Lone Ranger, a converted salvage tug.

+Schmidt and his wife established the Eric & Wendy Schmidt Data Science for Social Good Summer Fellowship.
 The Schmidts, working with Hart Howerton, a San Francisco architectural firm that specializes in large-scale land use, have inaugurated several projects on the island of Nantucket that seek to sustain the unique character of the island and to minimize the impact of seasonal visitation on the island's core community.

-Mrs. Schmidt offered the prize purse of the Wendy Schmidt Oil Cleanup X CHALLENGE, a challenge award for the efficient capturing of crude oil from seawater motivated by the Deepwater Horizon oil spill.
+Schmidt's wife offered the prize purse of the Wendy Schmidt Oil Cleanup X CHALLENGE, a challenge award for the efficient capturing of crude oil from seawater motivated by the Deepwater Horizon oil spill.
 The foundation also donated $10 million to the Monterey Bay Aquarium in 2015.
 In 2022, the Schmidts gave $12.6 million to their alma mater, Berkeley, to establish the Schmidt Center for Data Science and the Environment.
 They have also been contributors to Berkeley's International House and its Simons Institute for the Theory of Computing.